apache/mahout/website/developers/how-to-contribute.md

 ---
-layout: default
+layout: front_page
-title: How To Contribute
+title: How to Contribute
-theme: mahout
+theme:
+    name: mahout2
 ---

 # How to Contribute